| The Employment Agreement, which will be approved at the Cologne EU Summit, will only

 believe that problems with labour market issues should be initially dealt with on a

 national level, followed by an examination at the level of the EU.
+After Finland, the next country to hold the Presidency will

 be Portugal, a country in which the labour market model, and the terms and conditions of